 Watch it until the end.

-I reveal a little secrete about my bathroom, but don’t share it with my wife
+I reveal a little secret about my bathroom, but don’t share it with my wife

 What Do You Think?

 I hope you liked the tips in this tutorial.

 You’ll love our new course ‘How to Tile a Shower’ if you want to, you guessed it, tile your shower.
 This course shows how to tile a bathtub surround but all the tips can be used for a walk-in shower.

 The last thing you want is to build a great walk-in curbless shower and mess up the tile!!!

 We share detailed tips, what tools make it easier and which materials you should use for a quick installation.